Luci0/shitflix/README.md

 ## Shitflix

-Media server automation, for automatically downloading what is trending.
+Media server automation, for automagically downloading what is trending.
  - **TMDB** to get trending movies and TV shows
  - **Filelist.io** for sailing the high seas
  - **Jellyfin** to manage your media library